The Bible vs. Archaeology,

 Roman |

-Bold text indicates the Biblical period clearly matches the archaeological of the period.
+Bold text indicates the Biblical period matches the archaeological of the period.

 Italic text indicates the archaeology of the period does not match the Biblical account.